 All staff who have contact with children and families will have supervisions which will provide them with support, coaching and training, promote the interests of children and allow for confidential discussions of sensitive issues.

-14. Monitoring arrangements
+14. MONITORING ARRANGEMENTS

-This policy will be reviewed annually by the Staff Safeguarding Committee.
+This policy will be reviewed annually by John Habershon, Deputy Head.
 At every review, it will be approved by the full governing board.